 Q: Is there anything else I should know about before I get there?

 A: Yes!
 Park entrance fees are NOT INCLUDED in our tour prices, but a valid Park Pass IS REQUIRED for each passenger age 16 and older:

-A: If you own an annual or lifetime pass, or if you purchased an entrance pass within the last 7 days when entering Yellowstone in your own vehicle, that pass will cover one person, but it will not cover your entire family.
-The important thing to remember is each passenger age 16 and older is required to have a Park Pass in order to enter Yellowstone on any of our guided tours.
+A: If you own an annual or lifetime pass, that pass will cover the passholder plus 3 people (total of 4).
+If you have a 7-day pass, that will cover the passholder only (total of 1).
 Park Passes may be purchased separately from your tour tickets via our online system, or you may purchase them onsite at Yellowstone Vacation Tours when you arrive.

 A: All snowmobile tours leave from West Yellowstone, and will meet on-site at the shop you booked through:

 - Bookings made through Yellowstone Vacation Tours meet at 415 Yellowstone Avenue, right next door to the Holiday Inn® West Yellowstone.